Gordon Freedman: Education Industry

 From 1996 to 1999, Freedman served as director for business development at the startup of California State University Monterey Bay.
 Freedman was vice president of Knowledge Exchange, a media publishing company founded by financier Michael Milken in 1994.

 Freedman is the managing director of Knowledge Base, LLC, a consulting firm whose clients included Michigan State University, University of California, O'Reilly Media, Capella University, eCollege and WebCT.
 He helped to build Prometheus, a course management program at George Washington University, of which he was executive vice president from 2000 until 2002.
 From 2002 to 2004, he was the acting CEO of Textcentric.

 He co-founded the K-8 Charter, International School of Monterey in 2000, and served on its board until 2007.
 He was the Vice President of Global Education Strategy for educational technology company Blackboard Inc. from 2005 to 2011.
 From 2008 to 2011, he was the Blackboard Institute's executive director.

 In the late 1990's, Freedman transitioned into education policy, innovation and education technology.
 He was part of the start-up of the California State University, Monterey Bay and was the vice president of the global education strategy at Blackboard Inc., before founding the National Laboratory for Education Transformation (NLET) in 2011, a research and development nonprofit where he continues to serve president and member of the board.

+Nonprofit

+At NLET (since 2011), Freedman is directing a research-and-development nonprofit organized around four program areas: mathematics education and competency-based learning tools, delivered through Just In Time Math; workforce and talent-marketplace infrastructure, including the GoEducate platform; semiconductor and advanced-manufacturing workforce development; and mitochondrial science communication and research.